Coloring books

 Downloadable PDFs with 50 drawings.
 Print at home.

-What free coloring books do we offer?
+What coloring books do we offer?

-Each of these books is a free 50-page A4 PDF ready to print, designed for kids ages 2 and up.
+Each of these books is a 50-page A4 PDF ready to print, designed for kids ages 2 and up.
 The lines are thick, the shapes are big, and the scenes vary: there are simpler pages for the smallest ones still learning to hold a crayon, and others with more detail for kids who already color within the lines.

 Topics also rotate within each book.
 The animal book ranges from a lion with a huge mane to a hummingbird among flowers; the dinosaur book mixes well-known carnivores with massive sauropods and herd scenes.
 The idea is that kids can pick depending on the day and mood, without exhausting the variety in two sittings.